Marcus Semien Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.15 team ERA that ranks 12th across all league pitching staffs.
+- The Orioles have the 14th-ranked team ERA among all league pitching staffs (4.15).

-- The Orioles rank 21st in baseball in home runs allowed (64 total, 1.3 per game).
+- Orioles pitchers combine to allow 64 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The righty last appeared on Sunday against the Toronto Blue Jays, when he went 5 1/3 innings, allowing one earned run while giving up nine hits.
+- The right-hander last appeared on Tuesday against the New York Yankees, when he went five innings, allowing four earned runs while giving up seven hits.

+- In eight games this season, the 26-year-old has put up a 4.34 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .269 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.